clearcontainers/runtime/docs/limitations.md

 It should be noted, currently passing the `--net=host` option into a Clear Container may result in the Clear Container networking setup modifying, re-configuring and therefore possibly breaking the host networking setup.
-Do not use `--host=net` with Clear Containers.
+Do not use `--net=host` with Clear Containers.

 #### `docker run --link`